 Despite these two observations, there are four reasons for thinking hard about a social change idea with some care, and in some detail, and with an eye to its practicality near the beginning of one’s efforts.

-One is that one can simply be wrong on the merits.
-Perhaps extending cheap credit to the poor will not help them much, and cannot reasonably be viewed as a blow for justice and freedom since there is not human right to credit.
-Perhaps programs for teen parents will increase the number of teen parents because the consequences of becoming pregnant and giving birth as a teenager will become less severe, and the educational program will do nothing to change the self-esteem or social standing of the women.
-ETC. When one is acting on his or her own view about how the world works, how it can be changed, and what would constitute a valuable change, one can, in fact, make errors that will lead to harm and regret.
-Anyone who wants to take responsility for the condition of others, and to use valuable collectively owned resources has a moral responsibility to be reasonably sure that they have a go
+The first reason is that one can simply be wrong about the merits of a social change idea.
+Perhaps extending cheap credit to the poor will not help them much, and cannot reasonably be viewed as a blow for justice and freedom since there is no human right to credit.
+Perhaps programs for teen parents will increase the number of teen parents because the consequences of becoming pregnant and giving birth as a teenager will become less severe, and the educational program will do nothing to change the self-esteem or social standing of the women, etc. When one is acting on his or her own view about how the world works, how it can be changed, and what would constitute a valuable change, one can, in fact, make errors that will lead to harm and regret.
+Anyone who wants to take responsibility for the condition of others, and to use valuable collectively owned resources has a moral responsibility to be reasonably sure that they have tested the merits of their idea.

-A second reason for much thought in advance before getting into the field is that it is relatively cheap to change one’s mind about the particular ends or the particular means before one goes into action.
+A second reason for much thought in advance before testing an idea in the field is that it is relatively cheap to change one’s mind about the particular ends or the particular means before one goes into action.
 Once one is in motion, one learns a lot, but often learns it expensively and painfully.

 A third is that having a plan is a necessary price of admission.
 One cannot figure out how valuable one’s own assets are in bringing about a particular change if one cannot link those assets to key tasks that need to be performed.
 And one cannot attract support from others if they cannot believe in both the ends you are pursuing and the means you are relying upon.
 Indeed, it is best if the key supporters and key members of the team have actually worked through the design with you so that they know its details, and its overall strengths and weaknesses.